Fnatic: Season 11

-In 2021, Fnatic lost their biggest star Martin Rekkles Larsson, who moved to G2 Esports at the end of his contract.
+In 2021, Fnatic departed Martin Rekkles Larsson, who moved to G2 Esports at the end of his contract.
 In his place, Upset entered the squad.

-With him in the squad, Fnatic did not do too well in the 2021 LEC spring split, in which they only finished 5th, losing 0–3 against Schalke 04 Esports in the play-offs.

-In the summer split, Fnatic played much better and reached the final, where they lost 1–3 against MAD Lions, finishing in 2nd place.

-At the 2021 League of Legends World Championship Fnatic did not show very well.
-They crashed out in the group stage.
-Finishing with a score of 1–5.
+Fnatic in the 2021 LEC spring split, in which they only finished 5th, lost 0–3 against Schalke 04 Esports in the play-offs.
+In the summer split, Fnatic reached the final, where they lost 1–3 against MAD Lions, finishing in 2nd place.
+At the 2021 League of Legends World Championship, Fnatic in the group stage finished with a score of 1–5.

 Season 12

-In 2022 Fnatic finished 3rd in both the spring and summer 2022 LEC splits.
-In the spring they lost in the semifinals 0–3 against G2 Esports. and for the summer they lost in the semifinals 1–3 against Rogue.

-At 2022 League of Legends World Championship they went through the play-ins.
-In the group phase, they started promisingly by winning their first two games against Cloud9 and T1, but lost their remaining 4.
-Thus finishing the group phase with a score of 2–4 and did not advance to the next phase of the competition.
+In 2022, Fnatic finished 3rd in both the spring and summer 2022 LEC splits.
+In the spring, they lost in the semifinals 0–3 against G2 Esports, and for the summer they lost 1–3 against Rogue.
+At 2022 League of Legends World Championship, they went through the play-ins.
+In the group phase, they won their first two games against Cloud9 and T1, but lost the next four.
+Fnatic did not advance to the next phase of the competition.

 Season 13

-Fnatic made two line-up changes for the 2023 LEC season.
-After five years, support Zdravets "Hylissang" Iliev Galaboc left the team.
-Ruben "Rhuckz" Barbosa was brought in from Fnatic's academy team in his place.
-Meanwhile, in the ADC position, Elias "Upset" Ger was replaced by Martin "Rekkles" Larsson, who returned to the organisation after two years.
+Fnatic made several line-up changes for the 2023 LEC season.
+After five years, Support Zdravets "Hylissang" Galabov left the team.
+Ruben "Rhuckz" Barbosa was brought in from Fnatic's academy team in Galabov's place.
+In the ADC position, Elias "Upset" Lipp was replaced by Martin "Rekkles" Larsson, who returned to the organization after two years.
+Fielding this new roster in the Winter Split, Fnatic finished a disappointing 9th place, failing to make playoffs for the first time in the team's history.
+Going into the Spring Split, Fnatic modified the roster again, replacing Wunder and Rhuckz in promoting the players Oscarinin and Advienne.
+Once again, Fnatic finished poorly in 8th place.
+For the Summer Split, Fnatic would further change the roster by acquiring Support Adrian "Trymbi" Trybus and importing Korean ADC Oh "Noah" Hyeon-Taek.
+This iteration of the team qualified to playoffs, demanding yet another roster change when Toplaner Oscarinin injured his hand, leading the team to field Wunder once again.
+Ultimately, Fnatic finished second in the LEC's Season Finals and qualified to the 2023 World Championships, ending the year's run at the tournament's Swiss Stage.

-After a poor result in the LEC 2023 winter split, where they finished 9th, Fnatic decided to make changes again.
-Oscarinin and Advienne replaced Wunder and rhuckz, while Nightshare became the new head coach.